bzdgn/linux-notes-and-tips/README.md

          j
 </pre>

-Move cursor within the line;
+Move cursor within the line:

 | command | description |
 | --- | --- |
 | 0 or \|           | Start of the line                     |
 | $                 | End of the line                       |

-Move cursor by word;
+Move cursor by word:

 | command | description |
 | --- | --- |
 | w                 | Next word                             |
 | b                 | Previous word                         |

-Move cursor by sentence;
+Move cursor by sentence:

 | command | description |
 | --- | --- |
 | (                 | Beginning of the sentence, based on . |
 | )                 | End of the sentence, based on .       |

-Move cursor by paragraph;
+Move cursor by paragraph:

 | command | description |
 | --- | --- |
 | }                 | Next paragraph                        |
 | {                 | Previous paragraph                    |

-Move cursor by character;
+Move cursor by character:

 | command | description |
 | --- | --- |
 | f?                | Next ? in the current line            |
 | F?                | Previous ? in the current line        |

-Move cursor to the border of the view;
+Move cursor to the border of the view:

 | command | description |
 | --- | --- |